LU-zhw323/LSTM_HWA/README.md

 ### Pretrained LSTM-FP model

-The Pretrained Floating point LSTM model is placed in the ```/model/lstm_fp.pt```.
-It has test Perplexity at 85.
+The Pretrained Floating point LSTM model is uploaded to [Hugging Face](https://huggingface.co/MarvinZhw/LSTM-FP-PTB/tree/main).
+Please download it and place it in the ```/model``` to run the HWA training on it.
+It had test Perplexity at 85.
 It can be directly used as a starting point for HWA training and inference.
-If you prefer to retrain a new LSTM-FP model, please see the note below
+If you prefer to train a new LSTM-FP model, please see the note below.

 ### Best Condition for LSTM-FP